Relintai/pandemonium_engine_docs/tutorials/2d/2d_lights_and_shadows.md

 ![](img/light_shadow_normal.png)

+Note:
-.. note:: This is a shadow rendered with the demo's settings. `gradient length` is set
+ This is a shadow rendered with the demo's settings. `gradient length` is set
           to `1.3`, `filter smooth` is set to `11.1`, and `filter` is set to `PCF7`.

 ![](img/light_shadow_pcf13.png)

+Note:
-.. note:: `filter` is set to `PCF13`.
+ `filter` is set to `PCF13`.
 Notice how the shadow becomes wider, this is because the
           distance between samples is based on the variable `filter smooth`.

 In order to make use of filtering you need to set the `filter smooth` variable.